Çankaya District

 Çankaya is a municipality and district of Ankara Province, Turkey.
 Its area is 483 km^{2}, and its population is 942,553 (2022).
 It is home to many government buildings, including the Grand National Assembly of Turkey, as well as nearly all foreign embassies to Turkey. Çankaya is a cosmopolitan district and considered the cultural and financial center of Ankara.
+As of 2025 it was the most socioecomomically developed district in the country, it likely has the highest HDI too.

 A view of Kızılay Square from the northwest, with the Kızılay Emek Business Center Emek Business Center (1959–1965).

 History

 President Atatürk and his colleagues leaving the building of the Grand National Assembly of Turkey (1930).

 Until the founding of the Republic of Turkey in 1923, Çankaya was a hillside of orchards and gardens to the south of the city, which had grown up in time, surrounding the Ankara Castle (Kale) on the opposite hill.
 Everything changed in the 1920s when Mustafa Kemal Atatürk came to stay in one of the garden houses.
 Atatürk selected Ankara as capital of the new republic and in the 1920s and 30s the city quickly grew, especially in the direction of Çankaya.
 In 1934 the writer Yakup Kadri Karaosmanoğlu described the area as "a wooden bridge, a dirt road, and when you come round the hill you see a hillside, green in gentle contours.
 That's Çankaya." Çankaya eventually developed into one of the largest central districts of Ankara in later years.